Understanding Business Loans Without Collateral

 1. Apply for the SBA’s 7(a) loan program

-Although it’s much more difficult to get an SBA loan without collateral, the Small Business Administration does have another option if providing collateral simply isn’t an option.
+Although it’s much more difficult to get an SBA loan without collateral, the Small Business Administration does have another option if providing collateral is something you’re unable to do.
 The SBA’s loan program allows you to offer your own guarantee by showing proof of positive cash flow for acquisition price and debt service.

 2. Partner with an alternative lender

-Many alternative lenders offer business financing without requiring collateral.
+Many alternative lenders offer business loans without collateral.
 The application process is completed online and it’s relatively simple.
 StreetShares is the perfect example of an alternative lender that believes in small businesses.
 We offer: